Student Responsibilities and Policies When Utilizing a Real-Time Captionist

 - Leave the meeting with an understanding of the arrangements.

 Each captionist is committed to work for the entire semester.
-Captionists will not be changed unless there is a compelling reason, and approval of ODS is required.
+Captionists will not be changed unless there is a compelling reason, and approval of SDR is required.

 Early registration is your best assurance of receiving services promptly.
 Switching sections or making schedule changes may present problems in providing services in a timely manner.

 Captionists are expected to arrive 15 minutes before class begins.
-You are responsible for notifying ODS if your captionist is late or misses a class.
+You are responsible for notifying SDR if your captionist is late or misses a class.

-If captioning services have been requested, and you know that you will be unable to attend class, you must provide ODS with at least 24 hours advanced notice so the captionists can be informed.
-Services will not be provided to a student who does not attend class, unless specific approval has been obtained in advance from the Office for Disability Services.
-In some situations, students may not be able to provide 24 hours notice, and these type of situations will be reviewed by ODS.
+If captioning services have been requested, and you know that you will be unable to attend class, you must provide SDR with at least 24 hours advanced notice so the captionists can be informed.
+Services will not be provided to a student who does not attend class, unless specific approval has been obtained in advance from Student Disability Resources.
+In some situations, students may not be able to provide 24 hours notice, and these type of situations will be reviewed by SDR.
 Failure to provide any advanced notice is considered a "No-Show".
-To give advance notice, a student should call ODS at 863-1807 (V/TTY).
+To give advance notice, a student should call SDR at 863-1807 (V/TTY).

 Failure to provide notice will result in the following actions: